 Pat Flynn, the owner of Smart Passive Income, made $37, 650 in February 2015 alone from promoting his host, Blue Host.
 Even when he was first starting out way back in 2011, he still managed $7000 a month.

-Which means that this, if you would like to, it a great way to start earning a little cash, simply by referring people to your own host.
+This means that this, if you would like to, is a great way to start earning a little cash, simply by referring people to your own host.

 There are people out there who want their own sites.
 And they’ll come to you for advice at one time or another.
 This is a nice little affiliate to have in your back pocket to help others get online.